-Keep Sweet on Netflix: What Happened To Warren Jeffs and the FLDS?
+Keep Sweet on Netflix: What Happened to Warren Jeffs and the FLDS?

 Where is Warren Jeffs now?

-Warren Jeffs was convicted on two counts of child sexual assault in 2011.
-At that time Jeffs was already behind bars for being an accomplice to rape, a crime he was convicted on in 2007 after spending a year on the FBI's most wanted list.
+Warren Jeffs was convicted of two counts of child sexual assault in 2011.
+At that time Jeffs was already behind bars for being an accomplice to rape, a crime he was convicted of in 2007 after spending a year on the FBI's most wanted list.

-Jeffs is currently serving time at Louis C Powledge Unit, a prison in Palestine, Texas.
+Jeffs is serving time at Louis C. Powledge Unit, a prison in Palestine, Texas.
 He was given a life sentence plus 20 years back in 2011.
 He won't be eligible for parole until July 2038.

 What happened to the FLDS?